Browse the compendium

 Click the icons to the right to check out a sampling of my work.

 Teresa Santoski wears enough writerly hats to fill a midsize coat rack.
-In addition to being an award-winning humorist and a devotional author, she is an editor for the English language editions of Living Life and Sena English, two monthly Christian devotional magazines published by the Seoul, Korea-based Duranno Press.
+In addition to being an award-winning humorist and a devotional author, she is a freelance editor, working primarily in the Christian publishing industry.

 Teresa previously spent ten years in the newspaper industry, most recently covering arts and entertainment for The Telegraph, the second largest newspaper in the state of New Hampshire, and winning an industry award for her coverage.
 She feels honored to have gotten her start in journalism the old-fashioned way: writing obituaries on the night shift.
 Selected pieces from her journalism career can be read here and here.